 Other Anxiety and Depression Triggers During the Holidays

-- Feeling Alone – It is easy to feel sad and depressed if you are spending the holidays alone.
-You can also feel isolated when you are left out of holiday activities and events and don’t spend time with others.
+It is easy to feel sad and depressed if you are spending the holidays alone.
+You can feel isolated when you are left out of holiday activities and events and don’t spend time with others.
 This is extremely common and can lead to profoundly uncomfortable feelings of loneliness.

-- Loss of a Loved One – If a loved one recently passed away and this is the first holiday without them, it can make us experience grief and a sense of loss all over again.
+If a loved one recently passed away and this is the first holiday without them, it can make us experience grief and a sense of loss all over again.
 Loneliness during the holidays can be overwhelming without your loved one.

-There are a variety of mental health resources available such as TMS, ketamine, and other psychiatry treatments to maintain your mental health.
+There are a variety of mental health resources available such as TMS, ketamine, and other psychiatry treatments can help you maintain your mental health during the holidays.
 Being proactive about your mental health can be beneficial to help prevent an anxiety or depression relapse.

 What Can You Do if You Experience a Symptom Relapse?

-If you are worried about anxiety and depression during the holidays, find out if TMS and ketamine therapies could help by scheduling a no-obligation consultation with one of our health care providers at Neuro Wellness Spa in Los Angeles, CA. Contact us by calling 1-877-847-3984 today!
+If you are worried about anxiety, loneliness, and depression during the holidays, find out if TMS therapy could help by scheduling a no-obligation consultation with one of our health care providers at Neuro Wellness Spa.